 |A common use is to store user preferences||A common use is to recreate the state after the device has been rotated|

 The first thing we need to do is to create one shared preferences file per app.
 So name it with the package name of your app- unique and easy to associate with the app.
 When you want to get the values, call the getSharedPreferences() method.
 Shared Preferences provide modes of storing the data (private mode and public mode).
 It is for backward compatibility- use only MODE_PRIVATE to be secure.

 public abstract SharedPreferences getSharedPreferences (String name, int mode)

-This method takes two arguments, first being the name of the SharedPreference(SP) file and other is the context mode that we want to store our file in.
+This method takes two arguments, the first being the name of the SharedPreference(SP) file and the other is the context mode that we want to store our file in.

-- MODE_PUBLIC will make the file public which could be accessible by other applications in the device
+MODE_PUBLIC will make the file public which could be accessible by other applications on the device

-- MODE_PRIVATE keeps the files private and secure user’s data.
+MODE_PRIVATE keeps the files private and secures the user’s data.

-- MODE_APPEND is used while reading the data from SP file.
+MODE_APPEND is used while reading the data from the SP file.

 Nested classes of Shared Preferences

 - SharedPreferences.Editor: Interface used to write(edit) data in the SP file.
 Once editing has been done, one must commit() or apply() the changes made to the file.